datavana/graphim/README.md

 2. Open the file apps/img2url/index.html in you browser
 3. Process some images by clicking the folder selector
 4. See the source code of index.html

+## Getting started with image processing

+See the scripts folder for examples to generate image descriptions, extract text, feed images to a llm, extract image components or calculate image similarity using embeddings.

 ## Getting started with using the Google Cloud Vision API